slowernews/wisdom-tldr/README.md

 if you are the focus you will be assumed as being the the cause.

 And too many decisions will drain you.
 Attention is the most limited resource.

+make the basics in life, and you're good to go. you don't need to optimise.

+1. Learn to Focus on What You Are Doing Now- be fully present The more present and focused you can be in one area, the more focus and presence you will be able to bring to the other areas of your life.
 -->